pydantic/logfire/docs/guides/advanced/using-environments.md

 As a developer, we find ourselves working on differents environments for a project: local, production, sometimes staging, and depending on your company deployment strategy...
 You can have even more! 😅

 With **Logfire** you can distinguish which environment you are sending data to.
-You just need to set the the [`environment` parameter on the `logfire.configure`][logfire.configure(environment)].
+You just need to set the `environment` parameter in [`logfire.configure()`][logfire.configure]

     ```py title="main.py"
     import logfire

     logfire.configure(environment='local')  # (1)!
     ```
-1. Usually you are retriving the environment information from an environment variable.
+(1) Usually you would retrieve the environment information from an environment variable.

 Under the hood, this sets the OTel [`deployment.environment.name`](https://opentelemetry.io/docs/specs/semconv/resource/deployment-environment/).
 Note that you can also set this via the `LOGFIRE_ENVIRONMENT` environment variable.